 Mix and match assorted paper goods to create decorative place settings.
 Don't worry if the blues and reds don't match perfectly—together they'll create a cohesive look suitable for any patriotic holiday.

 Shoelace Napkin Ties

 Eating saucy sandwiches and dripping ice cream treats is all part of a great 4th of July picnic.
 So let your guests enjoy the messy fare by using inexpensive white dish towels as oversize napkins.
 Roll the towels and fasten with checkered shoelaces for a pop of color.

+Grub everyone can take to go is the best solution for a busy, active holiday like the 4th of July.
 For a fun presentation, preassemble hot dogs or burgers with buns wrapped in waxed paper.
 Secure the wrap with an American flag toothpick.
 For extra oomph, place the wrapped meals on decorative trays.

 Build an epic appetizer board that will add color to your 4th of July table and boost the nutrition of your holiday menu all at once.
 Swing by the farmers market to select the season’s best.
 For a flag-inspired spread, use red and blue snacks like tomatoes, berries, and root vegetable chips.